caiogondim/bullet-train.zsh/README.md

 If you want add some new feature, of fix some bug, open an issue and lets hack together.

-For a tmux theme to work with it, i suggest [Maglev](https://github.com/caiogondim/maglev).
+For a tmux theme to work with it, I suggest [Maglev](https://github.com/caiogondim/maglev).

 ## Preview